 IGF-1 also can be made in a laboratory, but synthetic IGF-1 is a drug and is not permitted for use as a dietary supplement.
 So, like other prescription drugs, it cannot be obtained or used legally without a prescription.

-Use of IGF-1 products is banned by the United States Anti-Doping Agency, World Anti-Doping Agency, and most professional sports organizations.
-IGF-1 is also on the OPSS list of DoD-prohibited substances, so Military Service Members should avoid products with this ingredient.
-IGF-1 falls within the class of “peptide hormones,” and supplemental use can have serious side effects.
+Use of products containing IGF-1, other growth factors, and related hormones is banned by the World Anti-Doping Agency and most professional sports organizations.
+These substances are also on the DoD Prohibited Dietary Supplement Ingredients list, so Service Members should avoid products with these ingredients.
+Supplemental use of IGF-1 can cause serious side effects.

 Oral sprays, lozenges, and other products with IGF-1 are promoted as dietary supplements, and sometimes IGF-1 is represented as “deer velvet extract” (see the OPSS article on deer velvet).
 However, not all dietary supplements with “IGF” in their name actually contain IGF-1, so it’s important to read labels carefully.